vikaasa/bitcoin-miner-scala/README.txt

 Remote Actor Setup:

-1. The project directory has been uploaded in a .ZIP file. cd to the project directory.
+1.	cd to the project directory.
 2. Open src/main/resources/application.conf
 3. Edit hostname field in the file to the ipaddress of the current working machine.
 4. Make sure that the provider field is set to akka.remote.RemoteActorRefProvider